 Spirulina is the best protein source among all vegetables.
-It has as much as 65-70% protein (depending on its quality) of dry weight, three times as much as the protein available in beef and ten times more than soybean.
-This translates into approximately 4 gms of protein per TBSP.
+It has as much as 65-70% protein (depending on its quality) of dry weight, three times as much as the protein available in beef, and ten times more than soybean.
+This percentage translates into approximately four gms of protein per TBSP.
 And perhaps more importantly, it contains all the essential amino acids.
-If you have gallbladder problems or you’re struggling to find a protein source that won’t trigger any inflammation or allergy, then spirulina supplements could just be your best friend.
+If you have gallbladder problems or you’re struggling to find a protein source that won’t trigger any inflammation or allergy, then spirulina supplements could be your best friend.

-Though spirulina only has small amounts of fats, most of them are in the form of essential fatty acids.
-Ten grams of spirulina contains as much as 225 mg of linoleic and gamma-linolenic acid (GLA).
-GLA is an essential polyunsaturated fatty acid which is a precursor to the body’s prostaglandins, the master hormone which controls various bodily functions.
+Though spirulina supplement only has small amounts of fats, most of them are in the form of essential fatty acids.
+Ten grams of spirulina contain 225 mg of linoleic and gamma-linolenic acid (GLA).
+GLA is an essential polyunsaturated fatty acid that is a precursor to the body’s prostaglandins, the master hormone which controls various bodily functions.

-Spirulina contains all the crucial minerals that we need like potassium, iron, magnesium, zinc, and selenium.
+Spirulina contains all the crucial minerals we need, like potassium, iron, magnesium, zinc, and selenium.
 It also has more than 100 trace elements beneficial for growth and development.

 Spirulina Mineral Content (per 10 grams), % Daily Value

 - Magnesium 10%